himathaivalappil/pypi-template/README.md

 This creates a project folder in the root folder pypi-template.
 Enter the project name when asked in terminal.

-If you want to add more files/folders   to the project, add its path in list_of_files in template.py.ss
+If you want to add more files/folders   to the project, add its path in list_of_files in template.py.

-To run
+Run *python template.py* and *enter the name of the project*.

 ```
 $ python template.py